 CIMC Connection System Model

-This is a real 1:1 connection model of the MiC Display Centre.
+This is a real 1:1 connection model of the MiC Resources Centre.
 The connection system is designed by CIMC Modular Building System, and the model is a module-to-module connection model.

 Candle-Loc System (patented design licensed to be used by Paul Y. - iMax in Hong Kong and Macau)